Terms and Privacy •

 - Email opened compared to those rejected

-- Rate of invalid email addresses and unknown users
+- The rate of invalid email addresses and unknown users

 Take out the duplicates